dienggo/diego/README.md

     - models -> model of database
     - repositories -> repository to encapsulation query or fetch data
     - services -> to build logic of the app
+    - ucase -> to build specific logic and generate response formatted to consume by route
 - config -> configuration app
 - pkg -> package usage in app
 - provider -> behavior app needed